AlgorithmiKee/notes/Software_Engineering/software-in-the-loop.md

 Remarks:

 * `simulated_switch_position` is a global variable representing the simulated sensor state.
 It is defined in `sil_sim_data.h` and updated by the SIL adapter at runtime.
-* The SIL adapter receives stimuli from CANoe (e.g. set the rotary swtich to position 2) and maps that stimuli to `simulated_switch_position`.
+* The SIL adapter receives stimuli from CANoe (e.g. set the rotary switch to position 2) and maps that stimuli to `simulated_switch_position`.
 * The SUT reads `simulated_switch_position` and process it further (e.g. update the blink pattern accordingly).

+With all HAL functions being replaced, we can build the binary aka the SUT.
+The format of SUT depends on the execution strategy:

+* host-native build: build the SUT as a Windows/Linux executable or library.
+On windows, SUT is typically built as `.exe` or `.dll`.
+* instruction-set simulation (ISS): too advanced. not covered here.

 ### Build SIL Adapter